 University of Cape Vice Chancellor, Professor Mamokgethi Phakeng announced the South African Tuberculosis Vaccine Initiative (SATVI) as the winner of the 2018 Vice Chancellor Social Responsiveness Award during the April 2019 Health Faculty Sciences graduation.

 For World TB Day 2019 (24 March 2019) the South African Tuberculosis Vaccine Initiative (SATVI) team tackled the World TB Day Three Peaks Challenge which entailed ascending up Devils Peak, Platteklip Gorge and Lions Head in one day, in a bid to raise awareness about Tuberculosis.

 SATVI researchers Miguel Rodo, Professor Tom Scriba, Drs.
 Virginie Rozot, Elisa Nemes and Profesor Mark Hatherill have published a article titled: "A comparison of antigen-specific T cell responses induced by six novel tuberculosis vaccine candidates" appearing in the PLoS Pathogens journal.

-The 2016 Annual Report of the South African Tuberculosis Vaccine Initiative is now available for download from our website.
+The South African Tuberculosis Vaccine Initiative 2018 Annual Report is now available.